Edwidge Danticat: Early life

 Danticat was born in Port-au-Prince, Haiti.
 When she was two years old, her father André immigrated to New York, to be followed two years later by her mother Rose.
 This left Danticat and her younger brother, also named André, to be raised by her aunt and uncle.
 When asked in an interview about her traditions as a child, she included storytelling, church, and constantly studying school material as all part of growing up.
 Although her formal education in Haiti was in French, she spoke Haitian Creole at home.

 While still in Haiti, Danticat began writing at nine years of age.
 She later wrote another story about her immigration experience for the magazine New Youth Connections, "A New World Full of Strangers".
 In the introduction to Starting With I, an anthology of stories from the magazine, Danticat wrote: "When I was done with the [immigration] piece, I felt that my story was unfinished, so I wrote a short story, which later became a book, my first novel: Breath, Eyes, Memory...Writing for New Youth Connections had given me a voice.
 My silence was destroyed completely, indefinitely."

-After graduating from Clara Barton High School in Brooklyn, New York, Danticat entered Barnard College in New York City where she graduated Phi Beta Kappa in 1990.
-Initially she had intended to study to become a nurse, but her love of writing won out and she received a BA in French literature.
+After graduating from Clara Barton High School in Brooklyn, New York, Danticat entered Barnard College in New York City, where she graduated Phi Beta Kappa in 1990.
+Initially, she had intended to study to become a nurse, but her love of writing won out and she received a BA degree in French literature.
 She received a Master of Fine Arts in Creative Writing from Brown University in 1993.

 Danticat is a strong advocate for issues affecting Haitians abroad and at home.
 In 2009, she lent her voice and words to Poto Mitan: Haitian Women Pillars of the Global Economy, a documentary about the impact of globalization on five women from different generations.

 Personal life

 Danticat married Fedo Boyer in 2002.
 She has two daughters, Mira and Leila.

-Although Danticat resides in the United States, she still considers Haiti home.
-To date, she still visits Haiti from time to time and has always felt as if she never left it.
+Although Danticat resides in the United States, she still considers Haiti home, going there when she can, as she said in a 2009 interview: "...so while I have left Haiti, it's never left me."